rdfostrich/article-swj2020-cobra/content/related-work.md

 [Dydra](cite:cites dydra) is an RDF graph storage platform with dataset versioning support.
 They introduce the `REVISION` keyword, which is similar to the SPARQL keyword `GRAPH` for referring to different dataset versions.

+#### Fragment-based approaches
+[Quit Store](cite:cites quit) is a system that is built on top of Git, which allows these same features by considering each version to be a commit.
+A version is made up of multiple fragments, which may be reused across multiple versions of a dataset, which typically leads to lower storage space compared to a pure IC strategy.
+Using Git's delta compression, this storage space can be reduced even further at the cost of slower querying.

 #### Hybrid approaches
 [TailR](cite:cites tailr) is an HTTP archive for Linked Data pages for retrieving prior versions of certain HTTP resources.
 It is a hybrid CB/IC approach as it starts by storing a dataset snapshot,